 If your dog is already familiar with birds, it will react well to this phase of hunting.
 However, even now it is important to work in phases.
 Let your dog chase after a bird and shoot when it is at least 150 feet away.
 If the dog reacts positively or does not show signs of fear, only then can you move to the next step i.e. shooting when the dog is a bit nearer, say 120 feet.
 Continue this until the dog is only 10 feet away from you and remains comfortable with the gunshot sounds.

 If you are dealing with a dog that faces extreme anxiety near gunshots, you cannot start this process directly.
 Try using a blank pistol for a quieter shot and then repeat the entire process with a loaded gun.
 The level of fear in your dog will determine how slow you should go, as more anxiety will require more time and a longer process to make the dog comfortable.
 Going too fast can have extremely negative consequences because it can result in the dog’s fear increasing, making it even harder to train it near gunshots.
 Thus, prevention is better than cure and patience is the key to success.

-How to Train a Dog Before it Becomes Gun-Shy
+How to Prevent a Gun Shy Dog

 If you’re raising puppies, you can take some steps to get them accustomed to gunshots and other loud noises at an early stage.
 According to professional trainers, you can start training with them as early as 9 weeks, but only from a distance of 150 feet in order to slowly phase them into it.
 Along with this, it is important to use .22 blanks in your gun for a softer noise.
 Gradually move on to a pistol and then eventually a .410 gauge shotgun.
 Proper training entails moving the puppy away from the sound as it gets louder and only bring it closer if it does not show signs of fear.